-MFMs utilised by hostel Users
+MFMs Utilised by Hostel Users

-This section identified the MFMs utilised by students' occupants and facilities managers in hostel facilities.
-The 14 MFMs were identified from the literature as relevant to hostel facilities in a developing country such as Nigeria (Stevenson, 2009; Ofide, Jimoh, & Achuenu, 2015).
-It is worth identifying unique factors to the region to steer the effective and maintenance practices in hostel buildings to improve user satisfaction.
-This study's exceptionality uses actual users to identify the MFMs that will be incorporated in future renovation/maintenance works and hostel management.
+This section identified the MFMs utilised by student occupants and facilities managers in hostel facilities.
+The 14 MFMs were identified from the literature as relevant to hostel facilities in a developing country such as Nigeria (Stevenson, 2009; Ofide, Jimoh and Achuenu, 2015).
+It is worth identifying unique factors in the region to steer effective maintenance practices in hostel buildings to improve user satisfaction.
+This study's exceptionality uses actual users to identify the MFMs that will be incorporated into future renovation/maintenance works and hostel management.

-MFMs utilised by hostel Users in the perspective of students'
+MFMs utilised by hostel users from the perspective of students

 Table 1 presents the student respondents' mean score rating of the MFMs for the adoption in hostel facilities based on the 5-point Likert scale used.
 The result in Table 2 was subsequently ranked accordingly.
 From Tables 1 and 3, most MFMs strongly influence hostel facilities' maintenance outcomes in the Nigerian university sector.
-The result from Table 1 revealed that MFM, like "through the hall manager," ranked second with a mean score of 3.24 by BELLSTECH, seventh with a mean score of 3.04 by FUNNAB and TASUED respectively, "the management involving occupants in observation reports on the status of the building," ranked first with a mean score of 3.36 by TASUED, fifth with a mean score of 3.05 by FUNNAB and seventh with a mean score of 3.04 by BELLSTECH.
-The MFMs ranked lowest by the student occupants were "through email," ranked thirteenth with a mean score of 2.58 for BELLSTECH, eleventh with a mean score of 2.69 for TASUED.
-Similarly, "online maintenance portal" ranked thirteenth with a mean score of 2.58 by the BELLSTECH, ranked twelfth with a mean score of 2.95 by FUNNAB.
+The result from Table 1 revealed that MFM like "Through the hall manager" ranked 2nd with a mean score of 3.24 by BELLSTECH and 7th with a mean score of 3.04 by FUNNAB and TASUED, respectively, while "The management involving occupants in observation reports on the status of the building" ranked 1st with a mean score of 3.36 by TASUED, 5th with a mean score of 3.05 by FUNNAB and 7th with a mean score of 3.04 by BELLSTECH.
+The MFMs ranked lowest by the student occupants were "Through e-mails" at 13th with a mean score of 2.58 for BELLSTECH and 11th with a mean score of 2.69 for TASUED.
+Similarly, "Online maintenance portal" ranked 13th with a mean score of 2.58 by BELLSTECH and ranked 12th with a mean score of 2.95 by FUNNAB.

 Table 1.
-Maintenance feedback mechanism for the adoption in hostel facilities: Students perspectives
+Maintenance feedback mechanism for the adoption in hostel facilities:

+Students' perspectives

-BELLS FUNNAB TASUED Feedback Mechanism Mean RANK RII Mean RANK RII Mean RANK RII Verbal report of faults 3.26 1 0.652 2.97 10 0.594 3.18 6 0.636 Through the Hall Manager 3.24 2 0.648 3.04 7 0.608 3.08 7 0.616 Written reports of faults 3.21 3 0.642 3.05 5 0.61 3.03 9 0.606 Defining of the scope of maintenance works by occupants' reports 3.21 3 0.642 3.03 8 0.6 3.33 2 0.660 Occupants and facility management team should regularly have interactive forum 3.17 5 0.634 3.08 3 0.616 2.85 10 0.570
+MFMs В ELLSTEC Н ı FUNNAB 3 TASUED MIFIMS Mean Rank RII Mean Rank RII Mean Rank RII Verbal report of faults 3.26 1 0.652 2.97 10 0.594 3.18 6 0.636 Through the hall manager 3.24 2 0.648 3.04 7 0.608 3.08 7 0.616 Written reports of faults 3.21 3 0.642 3.05 5 0.610 3.03 9 0.606 Defining the scope of maintenance works by occupants' reports 3.21 3 0.642 3.03 8 0.600 3.33 2 0.660 Occupants and the facility management team should regularly have an interactive forum 3.17 5 0.634 3.08 3 0.616 2.85 10 0.570